LearnersGuild/guide/General/Membership/membership-cancellation.md

 * Noncompliance with Guild policies results in membership cancellation.

+####

 #### **Guild Policies Overview**

-We a handful of policies and they're applicable chapter-wide.
+We have a handful of policies and they're applicable chapter-wide.
 Our policies are meant to keep us safe, comfortable and promote inclusion.
 Pretty basic, but essential stuff.
 Guild members must abide by all of the policies in the Guide as a condition for continued membership.
 You can read all Guild policies below in the [Guild Policies Section](/Policies/README.md).